 Anton joined Watsi on December 3rd, 2014.
-Four years ago, Anton became the 1897th member to automatically support a new Watsi patient every month.
-Since then, 4,056 more people have become monthly donors!
-Anton's most recent donation supported Sok, a young man from Cambodia, to fund hip fracture repair.
+Five years ago, Anton joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Anton's most recent donation supported Nakoyai, a 13-year-old student from Tanzania, to fund mobility-restoring corrective surgery.